devtut/generate/docs/dotnet/work-with-sha1-in-c.md

 ---
-metaTitle: "Work with SHA1 in C#"
+metaTitle: ".NET Framework - Work with SHA1 in C#"
 description: "#Generate SHA1 checksum of a file, #Generate hash of a text"
 ---